A few months ago, we went overseas for seven weeks. We visited five countries in Europe, and I spent a few days in Ghana on the way back to Australia.

 No matter where you choose to visit in this world, you’re bound to come across some gorgeous scenery.
 Spending time outside was a big priority for us.
 Whether it was bushwalking in forests, standing by the riverside or just admiring the general surroundings, this was a highlight.

-What are your travelling tips as a conscious consumer?
+What are your travelling tips as a mindful consumer?

 Do you wish you did some things differently when you travelled?
 What would be your advice if you were to do it again?
 Leave your response in the comments below.

 - How to Travel Like a Minimalist Vegan Couple